What is a Slot Supervisor?

 - Slot Technician Supervisor

-There were about 12,100 jobs for Slot Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 12,100 jobs in the United States for Slot Supervisor.
 New jobs are being produced at a rate of 4.1% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Slot Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+There will be an estimated 2,000 positions for Slot Supervisor per year.

 The states with the most job growth for Slot Supervisor are Idaho, Washington, and Wisconsin.
 Watch out if you plan on working in Missouri, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.

 What Tools do Slot Supervisors Use?